v--/notebook/README.md

   * `... fetch mathnet <id>`.

 Some comments should be made about the parser.
 It was created specifically for maintaining my personal (digital) library and this monograph's sources in particular.
+* The rules for entry fields are based on those of BibLaTeX with some additions (e.g. mathnet, zbMATH, jstor).
 * The parser only allows the fields from the [`BibEntry`](./code/notebook/bibtex/entry.py) class.
 Because this tool was built upon years of maintaining references with other improvised tools, however, a lot of (standard and nonstandard) entry properties accumulated.
 * The parser auxiliary logic for handling author names via the [`BibAuthor`](./code/notebook/bibtex/author.py) class.
 This involves parsing and handling each author separately (with `and` acting as a separator).
 For Cyrillic languages, Latin transliteration is enforced via the `BibAuthor.short` field that gets read and written to the `shortauthor` BibTeX field.
 * The parser tries to unescape certain characters like `&` and `@`, while `BibEntry` tries to escape them when serializing.
 Exceptions for this are the fields marked as "verbatim" such as `url`.